Rexton Hearing Aids Review

 Smart Mic

-The Smart Mic is a small remote microphone that uses Bluetooth to stream the speaker’s voice to your MyCore devices.
-It also offers hands-free operation for Bluetooth-enabled devices and provides basic remitted control of the hearing aids.
+The Smart Mic is a small remote microphone that uses Bluetooth to stream the speaker's voice to your MyCore devices.
+It also offers hands-free operation for Bluetooth-enabled devices and provides basic remote control of the hearing aids.

 Rexton Smart Mic